 Here are six of our favorites and why we love them:

 Princess Place Preserve, Palm Coast, Flagler County

 This is a magical place with a long and interesting history plus all kinds of recreational opportunities.
 Princess Place preserves 1,500 of pristine land midway between St. Augustine and Flagler Beach.
 It offers miles of hiking trails under ancient 80-foot-tall live oaks, a wild-life-rich saltwater marsh perfect for exploring by kayak and primitive camping.
 To top it off, you can tour a beautifully preserved 1888 hunting lodge fit for a princess, who indeed lived here for many years.
-And admission is free.
+The park offers primitive camping cabins, plus admission is free.